jandersongarcia / echoapi

 API Key Authentication

-Generate API Key
+Generate a New API Key

-composer generate:apikey
+composer generate:key

 Authorization: Bearer YOUR_API_KEY